preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     This is after everything has been downloaded and processed.
 - The `onclick` attribute acts as an event handler and contains the call to the function that needs to be triggered on clicking an event.
 - The `addEventListener` method is an alternate method to add an event-handling code.
 The method takes two arguments: first, the name of the event as a string; second; the function to be invoked to handle the event.
+- **Event handler context:** Every function has a context when it is called.
+An event handler is a specialized function used for handling an event and its context can be accessed by using the `this` keyword, which returns the HTML element for which the event handler was called.